mzed86/NegoBot/Static/content/ANCHORING.md

 ### 3. How to Apply Anchoring Effectively
 #### A. Go First—with “Bold but Believable” Anchors
-- **Anchor at the optimistic end** of the plausible range.
+- **-Anchor at the optimistic end** of the plausible range.
 Base your number on market data, cost‐plus analysis, or performance metrics so it feels **defensible**, not arbitrary.
-- **Justify your anchor** immediately.
+- **-Justify your anchor** immediately.
 For example:
   > “Based on our quarterly cost projections and the premium customization you require, \$120K is a fair starting point.”

 #### B. Precision vs. Round Numbers